samyakpiya/promptbook/README.md

 Promptbook is a full-stack, CRUD, Next.js 13 web application that lets you share discover, create, and share creative AI prompts.
 The purpose of building this application is to master essential Next.js concepts and new Next.js 13 features.

+## Dependencies

+- bcrypt -> to hash passwords
+- mongodb -> database of choice
+- mongoose - database management
+- next-auth - authentication

+## File and Folder Structure

+- /components - for reusable components
+- /models - for MongoDB, mongoose database models
+- /utils - for utility functions used throughout the application
+- .env - environment variables inside of which secure keys are stored

 ## Learnings

 ### The Benefits of Next.js - What does Next.js have that React does not?